Comodoro Rivadavia: Discovery of oil

 In 1903 six hundred Afrikaner families arrived in Argentina following the loss of the Second Boer War and were given farming land in the lands around Comodoro Rivadavia.
 However, due to a shortage of water, they had to bring water in by ox wagon with the lack of it being a big impediment to the development of the settlement.
 At the Afrikaners' insistence drilling began in 1907 in an effort to look for water but instead they struck oil.
 Although much of the oil was discovered on land given to Afrikaans settlers, they could not benefit directly from the discovery due to Argentinian law which decrees that all mineral deposits belong to the state.
 Therefore, most of the town's Afrikaans settlers moved on to Sarmiento and surrounding regions to set up farms there.

 The discovery of oil in 1907 boosted economic growth in Comodoro Rivadavia.
-By the end of 1919, most of the 1719 workers were given accommodation in small metal sheet houses without any heating or electric light with temperatures below zero and winds near 100 km/h.
+By the end of 1919, most of the 1,719 workers were given accommodation in small metal sheet houses without any heating or electric light with temperatures below zero and winds near 100 km/h.
 The establishment of Yacimientos Petrolíferos Fiscales (YPF) in 1922 led to the development of the town, further accelerated in the late 1950s by President Arturo Frondizi's oil campaign to foster the installation of numerous foreign companies.
 The city evolved around this industry, and even today when this panorama has changed substantially, it is still called the "National Oil Capital."

 The beach village Rada Tilly was founded on July 24, 1948, and today is an important hub for tourism in Argentina.
 Oil production has begun to decline in quantity but the area has been turning its attention to wind power.
 Windmills on Cerro Chenque and surrounding hills comprise South America's largest wind farm and provide 20% of Comodoro's energy needs.

+Floods of 2025

+On March 22, 2025, a rainstorm beginning near 8:30 a.m. brought an estimated 15 millimetres of rain to Comodoro Rivadavia and coincided with the 9:00 a.m. high tide.
+The resulting delay in drainage flooded several areas, while nine families received assistance and no evacuations were reported.
+A planned underground stormwater system from the intersection of Roca and Nación avenues to the coast would measure four metres wide and three metres high.